 Grill the poblano, bell peppers and jalapeno peppers on the EGG until nice char marks develop on both sides.
 Set aside to cool.

-Heat oil in the Dutch Oven.
+Heat the oil in the Dutch Oven.
 Add onion and cook until soft.
-Add bell pepper and cook until tender.
+Add ground beef and cook until browned; carefully remove most of the fat.
 Add the garlic and spices and cook for another minute.
-Add the sugar, beer, Worcestershire sauce, chicken broth, tomatoes and tomato paste.
+Add the sugar, beer, Worcestershire sauce, broth, tomatoes and tomato paste.
 Bring to a boil and then reduce heat to 250°F/121°C.

 When the peppers have cooled, chop them up and add to the chili.
 Add beans and continue to simmer for another hour or until the chili has thickened.